Cogitate-consortium/cogitate-data/docs/03_cogdataset.md

 #### Behavioral Data Acquisition

-The task was executed using Matlab (PKU: R2018b; UB: R2019b) with Psychtoolbox v.3 (Pelli, 1997) on a custom PC at UB and a Dell XPS desktop PC at PKU.
+The task was executed using Matlab (CHBH: R2019b, PKU: R2018b) with Psychtoolbox v.3 (Pelli, 1997) on a custom PC at CHBH and a Dell XPS desktop PC at PKU.
 Visual stimuli were presented on a screen placed in front of the subjects with a PROPixx DLP LED projector (VPixx Technologies Inc.) at a resolution of 1920 x 1080 pixels and a refresh rate of 120 Hz.
 The distance between the subject’s eyes and the screen was different at each site (CHBH: 119 cm, PKU: 85 cm) to achieve the same FOV of 36.6 x 21.2 degrees.
-Subjects responded with an 8-button response box (Millikey LH-8).
+Participants responded with both hands using two 5-button response boxes (CHBH: NAtA, PKU: SINORAD).

 #### Eye Tracking Data Acquisition